VHRanger/Automation-FAQ/automation.md

 *   No specialized dexterity, physical skills, or mobility required

-Some tasks are extremely difficult to automate with machine learning due to [Moravec's paradox][10].
-Counterintuitively, it's easier for a computer to learn to beat grandmaster humans at chess or Starcraft than it is to do gardening on a windy afternoon, even though most humans can do the second, but very few can do the first.
-The paradox is explained when we understand that gardening requires learning sensorimotor skills that mammals have evolved over billions of years, whereas learning Chess only means learning a short ruleset some humans developped when they were bored.
+[Moravec's paradox][10] tells us that some tasks are extremely difficult to automate with computers and machine learning.
+It's easier for a computer to learn to beat grandmaster humans at chess or Starcraft than it is to do gardening on a windy afternoon.
+This is true even though most humans can do basic gardening and very few can play high level chess.
+Moravec's paradox is explained when we understand that gardening requires learning sensorimotor skills that mammals have evolved over billions of years, whereas learning Chess only means learning a short ruleset some humans developped when they were bored.

-Other tasks don't require dexterity, but require the sort of cross-task general intelligence that we [simply can't encode][11] into a machine process (with or without machine learning); "Conducting Original Research" is a good example.
+Some other tasks don't require dexterity, but require the sort of cross-task general intelligence that we [simply can't encode][11] into a machine process (with or without machine learning).
+"Conducting Original Research" is a good example of this.

 Lastly, some tasks are simply bad candidates for automation because they're not very repetitive and too context driven for automation to be economic: